NTDLS/NTDLS.ReliableMessaging/README.md

 }

-//Class used to send a query (which expects a response). internal class MyQuery : IFrameQuery
+//Class used to send a query (which expects a response). internal class MyQuery : IFramePayloadQuery
 {
     public string Message { get; set; }